johnstoc13/Code-Quiz/README.md

 This timed code quiz was very challenging, but also a lot of fun to create.
 I learned my lesson on the previous assignment and used the "console.log" much more and conquered one function at a time.
 This allowed for much faster progress, as I was able to debug issues as they arose.
 I chose to use the Bootstrap CSS Framework again, as it allows for a very responsive application from the ground up.

 LESSONS LEARNED: I have a much better comprehension of javascript now after this assignment.
 I was able to draw on knowledge from the previous "Password Generator" assignment as well, which made things go a bit smoother.
 Initially, I had this application set up with 2 HTML pages and tried to use 2 javascript files.
 This quickly became frustrating, so I took several steps back and pushed everything into single HTML and JS files.
-It took some extra work, but depending on the application, I would probably try use single files again.
+It took some extra work, but depending on the application, I would probably try to use single files again.

 ## Images
 ### Main Page Content